mubashir-mehran/spring-boot-jenkins-ci-cd/README.md

 4. **Quantified Expressions** - Used for collection operations
    - Example: `(\forall int i; 0 <= i && i < \result.size(); ...)` for filtering methods

+## JMH (Java Microbenchmark Harness) Implementation

+This application uses **JMH (Java Microbenchmark Harness)** for performance benchmarking of service methods.
+JMH is the de-facto standard for microbenchmarking on the JVM.